Hello! Who are you and what business did you start?

 Outliers by Malcolm Gladwell is one of my favorite books.
 It’s a great read on risk-taking.
 It’s about conceptualizing how the world works: how certain people and institutions and entities succeed and others don’t.
 Another good one was An Autobiography: Losing My Virginity by Richard Branson, which is obviously an incredible story of great success.

 Oh, and last, but certainly not least is Guns, Germs, and Steel by Jared Diamond.
 It’s a tough, long read, but definitely worth it.
 Clearly, I’m more of a non-fiction guy.
-I just love how books can distill systems of belief into concepts and call your attention to subtle truths.
-To simplify things, but maybe go unnoticed.
-These books all kind of help you capture the essence of what you innately already know.
+I love how books can often distill simple but not obvious concepts and call your attention to subtle truths that we innately already know.

 Advice for other entrepreneurs who want to get started or are just starting?